 10 Foods “Made in Canada“

 Canada is a multi-cultural country with many influences when it comes to their cuisine.
 When you ask a Canadian: “what is a Canadian food?”, the answers will vary.
-However, here are 10 foods made in Canada and our contribution to the culinary world.
+However, here are 10 foods born and made in Canada and our contributions to the culinary world.

 What do you get when you put a bunch of French fries with cheese curds on top then drowned in gravy?
 Well, that is what Canadians call “Poutine”.
 The origins are often debated but where it was born is not.
-Poutine originated from the province of Quebec and they are very proud of that distinction.
+Poutine is Canadian and originated in the province of Quebec.
 Since its inception back in the 1950’s, creative hands have put their own mark on this Canadian dish.
 If you’re in Toronto, you will find “Poutine Shops” all over the city and many restaurants who carry their own unique take.
-From lobster to foie gras, there is so many versions, it could be a challenge to just choose one.
+From lobster to foie gras, there are so many versions, it could be a challenge to just choose one.
 If you’ve never had it, just go simple with just cheese curds and gravy on your nicely deep fried fries.